-Charging of battery (4-cylinder engine)
+Charging of battery

 All work on the battery requires technical knowledge!

 A charged battery ensures good starting performance.
 A discharged battery can freeze at temperatures of only 0 °C. A thawed battery must be replaced, as the battery housing may be cracked due to freezing and could therefore leak acid.